Ethan-Hocquellet/BiegSam/README.md

-# 🤖 Robotics Challenge – Arduino Robot Code
+# 🤖 Robotics Challenge – BiegSam

-This repository contains all the Arduino code used for our robot in the **Robotics Challenge**.
+This repository contains all the Arduino code used for our robot **BIEGSAM** in the **Robotics Challenge**.
 The code is split into three key `.ino` files, each corresponding to a specific section of the challenge course.

 > ✅ **Plug-and-play ready** — just upload the right code for each section and adjust the motor driver I2C addresses if needed.